How to run a simulation

 simulation.set_input('salary', period, data_persons.person_salary)

-You are all set!
-You can now calculate the total_taxes variable for each household of your data_households.csv file and the same period:
+This now allows calculation of the total_taxes variable for each household of the data_households.csv file over the given period:

 total_taxes = simulation.calculate('total_taxes', period)